cdapio/cdap/cdap-docs/developer-guide/source/getstarted.rst

 CDAP SDK - Quick Intro
 ----------------------

-CDAP SDK provides nice and clean abstractions like ``Streams, Flows,Datasets`` to help solve your Big-data problem.
+SDK is your entry door for developing apps that can run on CDAP,it provides nice and clean abstractions like ``Streams, Flows,Datasets`` to help solve your Big-data problems.
   - Stream is entry point for data ingestion into CDAP, users can create and define streams and add streams to their application for processing.
   - Processing happens at Flows, and the flow system is a Directed-acyclic graph constructed by the user and processing logic is provided by the user.
   - CDAP SDK comes up with a good collection of in-built Datasets, that is developed to suit the needs of the Big-Data Storage and these datasets make it easy for a user to think and store his data in a dataset - which is reflective of the kind of data. we believe this abstraction is more intuitive and removes the complexity of the underlying storage engines for the user.
+  - The SDK comes with a standalone CDAP that implements all the features of CDAP, including data and app virtualizatiion, in a single JVM and can run on your laptop.
+  - The SDK also includes tools and clients that can help in developing, interacting-with and debugging CDAP applications.
   - The SDK has features for running Map-Reduce and Spark Jobs
   - The SDK provides Ad-hoc SQL support to query the datasets.